emit-js/el/README.md

 ## What is it?

-This library allows you to write JSX to define [pure DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Element).
+This library allows you to write JSX to define [pure DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) and manage element lists.

+✅ SSR
-🚫 virtual dom!
+🚫 No virtual dom!

 ## Install